 OUR CURRENT PROJECT – New Training workshops scheduled for September 2019

-After the incredible success of our one week training program in April 2017 and October 2018 workshops helping to save the lives of women and babies, we are now working towards providing a second one week intensive care training program last week of September 2019 on Kiriwina in basic and emergency skills in maternal and newborn health.
+After the incredible success of our one week training program in April 2017 and October 2018 workshops helping to save the lives of women and babies, we are now working towards providing a second one week intensive care training program leaving Sydney 19th September 2019 on Kiriwina in basic and emergency skills in maternal and newborn health.
 Currently there are approximately 210 Village Birth Attendants scattered around the Island of Kiriwina.
 Of those, less than 5 have ever received any training in midwifery or basic and emergency health care services for women and their newborns that focuses on pregnancy, birth and the immediate postnatal period.
 Most of the Village Birth Attendants rely on handed down knowledge and firsthand on the job experience.

 For our next training program in 2019 we will be focusing on furthering the training of the VBA’s.
 Our two midwives Shea Caplice and Jacqui Andrews have generously volunteered again (Yippee!) and will be assisted by Vanessa Palfreeman (Double Yippee!) and myself.